JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ### Just write markdown

+Markdown is an approachable way to format text.
+It's easy to contribute to and there's a ton of tooling around it.

 Most (not all) projects should just have markdown for their documentation.
 If you're writing HTML and styling your docs, you're adding complexity to what should be a simple toolchain.

 There are exceptions - projects that deal heavily in visuals like [TailwindCSS](https://tailwindcss.com/) or [Bootstrap](https://getbootstrap.com/) will need some customized designs.
 That's fine, but for the projects that are entirely code-for-other-code, markdown is more than enough.

 ### Auto-generated documentation

 I've never gotten a good result from tools that purport to generate great documentation from your code.
 I've tried [TypeDoc](https://github.com/TypeStrong/typedoc/), [JSDoc](https://jsdoc.app/), [GoDoc](https://godoc.org/), written my own nonsense, and probably some other ones I'm forgetting.

 The value in those tools is that they make it easier to document the API - but they don't help to write _good_ docs.
-Simply documenting your whole API is _not_ going to be helpful for your users.
-That doesn't mean these tools aren't useful, but they aren't enough on their own, and I've struggled getting them to work together with other tooling.
+Simply **documenting your whole API is not going to be helpful** for your users.
+That doesn't mean these tools aren't useful, but they aren't enough on their own.
+Consider how auto-generated content will fit in with hand-written docs.

 ### Where the files live

 You write markdown files.
 Now where do you put 'em?
 You basically have two options: in the repository with your source code, or in a separate repository called something like `<project>-docs`.
 I've done both, and there are pros & cons - but **keeping docs co-located with your code can be really, really useful**.
 It's easier to manage changes to docs and code together, and having one repository is generally simpler for both maintainers and contributors.

-Including docs site code, like HTML/CSS files or static site generator configuration files, is troublesome.
+Checking in docs site code to git, like HTML/CSS files or static site generator configuration files, is a bit annoying.
 When you start talking about entire websites, I hesitate to call that "documentation" tooling though - you're designing and building a whole site that happens to have docs content.
 That's fine, but it is inherently more complicated than "just writing markdown."
 I'll talk more about why some projects really want a website later on.

 ### Jason's favorite tools